-The area outside of the Domestic Arrivals on Level 2 area has lots of long bench seats where you can lay down and have a good rest.
+The area outside of the Domestic Arrivals on Level Two of Suvarnabhumi Airport has lots of long bench seats where you can lay down to sleep for a good rest.

 If you are looking for a place to sleep in Bangkok Airport then these two floors can be considered, whilst waiting for a Domestic connection or if you arrived too early for your International check-in.